karthikgoudar/FlaskMarket/README.md

 ## Features
 - User authentication: Users can sign up and log in to the web app securely.
 - Product listing: Sellers can list their products for sale with details like name, description, price, and image.
-- Product search: Users can search for products by name or category.
 - Shopping cart: Users can add products to their shopping cart and checkout securely.
-- Order tracking: Users can track the status of their orders from purchase to delivery.
-- Admin dashboard: Admin can manage the products, orders, and users of the web app.

 ## Technology Stack
 This web app is made using the following technologies: